-The heating of the canister in hole 5 started with an applied constant power of 1800 W at 030508.
+The heating of the canister in hole 5 started with an applied constant power of 1,800 W at 030508.
 This date is also marked as start date.
 The backfilling started 030429 and was finished 030625 and the plug was cast at 030911.
-Table 7-1 shows some important dates for section 2.
+Table 7-1 shows some important dates for Section 2.
 At the beginning of November 2004 the drainage of the inner part of Section 1 and the drainage trough the outer plug were closed.
-At the beginning of December 2004 damages were observed on one canister in Section 1 (No 1) and one in Section 2 (No 6) probably due to high water pressure in the buffer and backfill.
+At the beginning of December 2004 damages on the cables for the installed heaters in one of the canisters in Section 1 (No 1) and one in Section 2 (No 6) were observed.
+The damages were probably caused by the high water pressure in the buffer and backfill.
 It was then decided to switch off the power to all canisters.
 This was done on December 2.
 The drainage of the tunnel was opened on December 6 and investigations on the damaged canisters were initialized.
 The power to all the canisters, except for canister 2, was on December 15 switched on.
 The drainage of the tunnel was kept open.
-Additional problems with canister 6 were observed September 2005 and the power to the canister was switched off for about 2 months.
+Additional problems with the heaters in canister 6 were observed September 2005 and the power to the canister was switched off for about 2 months.

-Since the start of the test the power to the two canisters has been reduced with 30 W at four occasions and the power was about 1680 W at the beginning of May 2008.
+Since the start of the test, the power to the two canisters has been reduced with 30 W at four occasions and the power was about 1,680 W at the beginning of May 2008.
 Then, the power for canister 6 was reduced with about 200 W due to new problems with the heaters.
 Another reduction of the power for canister 6 was made at the beginning of June 2008 also due to heater problems.
-After the latest reduction the power to canister 6 was about 1150 W. The power to canister 5 was reduced wit 30 W in January 2009 and the power was after the latest reduction about 1650 W.
+After the latest reduction the power to canister 6 was about 1,150 W. The power to canister 5 was reduced with 30 W in January 2009 and 2010.
+The power to the canister was after the latest reduction about 1,620 W.